Almost all major roadways and highways are divided into lanes. These lanes have lines on the road surface that indicate:

 • Where your vehicle should travel

 • The rules of the lane driving that you should follow

 Choose the lane that best meets your needs for safety and getting to your destination.
 Drive with intention and do not leave lane changes to the last minute.
 Be sure to stay in the middle of any lane you are driving in.

 USING YOUR MIRRORS

-• Show you everything to the sides.
+• Show you everything to the sides of your vehicle.

 • Show you what is immediately beside you.